Retinol Alternatives When You Can’t Tolerate Retinol

 Gentler forms of retinol

-If your skin can’t tolerate retinol but still want to keep up with retinoids the best thing you can do is try gentler forms of retinoids, such as retinyl palmitate.
-Retinyl palmitate is the least irritating of all four retinoids because it has to undergo the most conversion steps until it gets into the active form of vitamin A. This process reduces its efficacy but also makes it act more gently on the skin with minimal side effects.
+If your skin is too sensitive to handle retinol, but you still don’t want to give up on it, the best thing you can do is try gentler forms of retinoids, such as retinyl palmitate.
+Retinyl palmitate is a retinol ester with added fatty acids, and it’s the least irritating of all retinoids because it has to undergo more conversions to get into the active form of vitamin A. Another option is encapsulated retinol.
+This technology takes things up a notch by encapsulating the retinol molecules, controlling their release in skin tissues to minimize irritation while still reaping the long-term benefits.

 Who wrote this?